almost 4 years ago - Community_Team - Direct link

 The lore the Envoy touches upon hopefully paints a vicious and vengeful universe beginning to bear down upon the visitors to the Atlas -- themes I am sure we will explore more in the future.

-over 3 years ago - Community_Team - Direct link
+almost 4 years ago - Community_Team - Direct link

 In Echoes of the Atlas we introduced a character called the Envoy, a cryptic character of unknown but distant origin.
 Today, Senior Narrative Designer, Nick Kolan is going to explore what went into creating the Envoy.